oleoneto/django-clite/README.md

 **SQL Views**

 You can also create models as SQL views by passing the `-v` or `--view` flag when generating a model.
-What's special about this flag is that it adds `managed = False` to the `Meta` property of your model.
+What's special about this flag is that it adds `managed = False` to the `Meta` property of your model, which informs Django to not run migrations for or against this model.
 Run the command like so:
 ```
 D generate model people --view
 ```